thorpej/nabud/README.md

 ## Changes

+### nabud-1.3
+* Support for the NHACP protocol version 0.1 draft.
+Compatibility with the original ("0.0") NHACP is maintained.
+WARNING: NHACP-0.1 SUPPORT IS SUBJECT TO CHANGE AS THE DRAFT EVOLVES.

 ### nabud-1.2.1
 * Experimental support for Cygwin (64-bit).
 * Support command history / editing in nabuctl in Docker builds,